 Focus: The more mathematics you know, the more doors will be open to you.
 According to Bertrand Russell, “Mathematics, rightly viewed, possesses not only truth, but supreme beauty.”
 This themed inquiry can enable you to continue your study of mathematics and can also be used as the first steps toward a minor in Mathematics.

-Themed Inquiry Coordinator/email: Mathematics Advisor, Dr. Jill Dunham
+Themed Inquiry Coordinator/email: Dr. Jill Dunham

 Restrictions: Not open to majors in Mathematics.